TRI and RSEI for Communities

-RSEI Scores do not describe a level of risk (such as the number of excess cancer cases), and should not be used to draw conclusions about risk.
+RSEI Scores do not describe a level of risk (such as the number of excess cancer cases), and should not be solely used to draw conclusions about risk.
 RSEI Scores should only be used to identify situations of potential concern.
 Additional investigation should always be performed before any conclusions regarding risk are made.

 What does a high RSEI Score mean?

-High RSEI Scores (relative to other RSEI Scores) can be used to identify areas that may warrant further investigation.
+High RSEI Scores (relative to other RSEI Scores) can be used to identify situations that may warrant further investigation.
 High RSEI Scores do not conclusively demonstrate sources of risk.
 If a facility receives a high RSEI Score, it does not necessarily mean that the facility is harming people around it, or that the facility is not following applicable laws and regulations.
 If your community, or a facility in your community, has high RSEI Scores, you could use that information to help you decide if and what kind of further investigation is warranted.
 You can browse additional sources of environmental information to help assess situations of potential concern.

 A low RSEI Score indicates low potential concern from reported TRI releases, but other kinds of environmental risk may still be present that are not related to TRI releases, including, for example, pollution from mobile sources like cars and trucks and unreported releases from facilities.

-How is a RSEI Score different from TRI Pounds Released?
+How is a RSEI Score different from TRI Pounds released?

-TRI provides data about environmental releases of toxic chemicals from industrial facilities throughout the United States, measured in pounds.
+TRI provides data about environmental releases of toxic chemicals from industrial and federal facilities throughout the United States, measured in pounds.
 However, the quantity of releases does not indicate the level of health risk posed by the chemicals.
 The human health risk resulting from exposure to toxic chemicals is determined by many factors, as shown in the figure below.
-TRI contains some of this information, including what chemicals are released from industrial facilities; the amount of each chemical released; and the amounts released to air, water, and land.
+TRI contains some of this information, including what chemicals are released from facilities; the amount of each chemical released; and the amounts released to air, water, and land.

-It is important to keep in mind that while TRI often includes information on a large portion of the toxic chemicals used by industry, it does not cover all facilities, all toxic chemicals, or all sources of TRI chemicals in communities.
+It is important to keep in mind that while TRI often includes information on a large portion of toxic chemicals used by industry, it does not cover all facilities, all toxic chemicals, or all sources of TRI chemicals in communities.
 For example, potential sources of chemical exposure that are not covered by TRI include exhaust from cars and trucks, chemicals in consumer products, and chemical residues in food and water.
 More information on other sources of environmental risk not considered in RSEI.